efremidze/Cluster/README.md

 ## Demo

-A demo is included in the `Cluster` project.
+The [Example](Example) is a great place to get started.
 It demonstrates how to:

 - integrate the library
 - add annotations